ANYWHERE REAL ESTATE INC.

 At Anywhere RE, I led 0→1 design and strategy of Team Collaboration for Agent Workplace—creating shared Project spaces, permission roles, and ownership structures that enable teams to collaborate at scale while maintaining trust and security.

-I pitched"Collaboration features" to be prioritized as 1 in 4 of 2026 roadmap focus.
+My pitch for "Collaboration" initiative got approved to be prioritized as 1 in 4 of 2026 roadmap focus.

 ROLE & TEAM